eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

   if there is no such EDC-Asset, that's what a Data Provider must do: create an EDC-Asset, connect it to policies via the contract- definition-API and let consumers negotiate for it.
-- If assetIds are known, the aasId can be discovered via `GET https://mydtr.com/api/v3.0/lookup/shells?assetIds=...` as specified by CX-0002.
+- If assetIds are known, the aasId can be discovered via `GET https://mydtr.com/api/v3.0/lookup/shells?assetIds=foo&assetIds=bar`.
+The query-parameters' values are base64url- encoded `specificAssetId` objects.
+If multiple shall be logically AND-chained, a Consumer must use the query- parameter-key `assetIds` multiple times.
 - `POST https://mydtr.com/api/v3.0/shell-descriptors/{{aasId}}/submodel-descriptors` with the (known or obtained) aasId in the path and the new submodel-descriptor in the body of the request.
 The attribute `semanticId` is mandatory for